I.

 in its recent white paper, the subject of patents is slowly moving away

-from the "implementing or enabling engineering" toward "the end result
+from the "implementing or enabling engineering" toward "the

 the inventor is trying to achieve with that technology."
 When inventors